My Tokyo Guide

 From Narita Airport: Around 90 minutes by train.

 From Shinjuku Station: Around 45 minutes to Tokyo Skytree Station.

 From Tokyo Station: Around 35 minutes to Tokyo Skytree Station.

-Scraping the sky at 634 meters, Tokyo Skytree is visible from all over the city.
+Scraping the sky at 634 meters, TOKYO SKYTREE is visible from all over the city.
 When evening comes, the tower lights up in in one of three colors, traditional Edo purple, gold or baby blue.
 Although impressive from below, the truly spectacular scenes come from above.
 Take the elevator to one of the two observation platforms for a bird's-eye view of the city.
-Located at 350 meters and 450 meters, respectively, the sky decks give you views out to the horizon and their glass floor sections give you views straight down—not for the faint-hearted.
+Located at 350 meters and 450 meters, respectively, Tembo Deck—the first of the decks—give you views out to the horizon and their glass floor sections give you views straight down—not for the faint-hearted.
 For high-life entertainment after dark, head to the Skytree Round Theater, which mixes up the night view with project mapping.
 If you are unlucky with the weather, put on one of the virtual reality headsets.